Roles of civil society actors in nuclear negotiations in multi-track diplomacy fora: armchair activism or epistemic community?

 The main objective of the research is mapping out key civil society actors and exploring its roles in nuclear negotiations realm in the context of multi-track diplomacy setting applying theory of epistemic communities.Civil society actors play active and important role at the multilateral negotiations; however, they are mostly restrained in access to high-level meetings and participation is limited in decision-making process given the topic of high politics in the area of international security, in particular nuclear disarmament and non-proliferation.
 Therefore, representatives of civil society mainly advocate and lobby to influence agenda and establish connections using multi-track diplomacy approach adopted from peace research, in particular track 2 and track 1.5 channels.Although, these actors bring innovative ideas and try to impact an agenda, they are still seen as activists rather than mediators in the process due to absence of legitimacy to take part constructively in deliberations.
 Thus, shift in the image of civil society actors from armchair activists to epistemic community representatives, understanding variety of their roles along with strategies by producing categorized and structured analysis could bring about a change of narratives and offer practice-oriented feasible ideas for joint and inclusive actions that can substantially contribute to the progress in nuclear disarmament and non-proliferation processes and policies.

-Marzhan Nurzhan received a Master of Arts in European Studies and a Master of Science in Social Sciences from joint-degree program from Europa-Universität Flensburg and University of Southern Denmark.
+Marzhan Nurzhan earned a Master of Arts in European Studies and a Master of Science in Social Sciences from joint-degree program from Europa-Universität Flensburg and University of Southern Denmark.
 She also holds postgraduate certificate in Peace Research from the University of Oslo.
 She is a PhD candidate at the University of Basel.
-In 2020, she was awarded a Start-up Scholarship of the Graduate School of Social Sciences.
-Her previous experiences include internships at the United Nations in the section of public affairs and external relations and policy analysis, international cooperation, project management work for several European NGOs related to the field of international peace and security.
+Her research interests include nuclear diplomacy, peace research and politics of knowledge.

 Graduate School of Social Sciences